Terrance-Whitehurst/Blood-Cell-Classification-W-Keras/README.md

 ![blood_gif](https://user-images.githubusercontent.com/25434579/50574043-f1dff380-0dad-11e9-9aae-25ec9d7e2cf6.gif)

 # Project Details
-In this deep learning project I use keras to classify different images of blood cells.
+In this deep learning project I use keras to classify different different images of blood cells.
 This vision model was trained using Kaggle kernels GPUs.
-I use the functional keras model along with a custom built cnn and data augmentation so the model doesncan not see the same image during training.
+I use the functional keras model along with a custom built convolutional neural network and data augmentation so the model does not see the same image during training which prevents overfitting.

 # Data
 Paul Mooney: https://www.kaggle.com/paultimothymooney/blood-cells